 We live near drainage ponds near a natural area that leads (eventually) to the Carleton College Arboretum.
 In the 11 years we have been here, we’ve never seen deer except at a long distance.
 Earlier this spring, I spotted an injured deer on the walking path near our house.
 The poor thing had a bad leg, and it was clear it had wandered out of its normal range to die.

 The other night, my husband and I were taking the dog out for her last walk of the evening.
 Suddenly, Lola got was straining at the leash, as a deer rounded the corner near our house and headed off toward the more rural area nearby.
-The deer was walking on a pretty major thoroughfare through town.
-Then on Sunday, we saw the deer pictured above, meandering around my vegetable area, checking out what I had planted.
+The animal was walking on a pretty major thoroughfare through town.
+Then on Sunday, we saw the one pictured above, meandering around my vegetable area, checking out what I had planted.
 Shoot.

 Deer are notorious for ruining hosta plantings (of which I have a few), but they also eat tulips, pansies, daylilies, dogwood, garden lilies, hydrangea and impatiens among many other things.
 At least I don’t have impatiens.
-Battling deer often involves tall fencing (not practical in my location), repellents, and choosing plants deer don’t like — mostly things with big ol’ thorns.
+Battling these critters often involves tall fencing (not practical in my location), repellents, and choosing plants deer don’t like — mostly things with big ol’ thorns.
 I’m still hoping this is an aberration, but I’ll be watching.